mikestagney/minesweeper/README.md

 The input syntax is:

-> 3 5 free
+> 3 5 open

 (uncover cell at column 3, row 5)

-> 6 4 mine
+> 6 4 flag

 (flag cell at column 6, row 4)

 The following symbols represent each cell's state:

-* . as covered cells
+* . for covered cells

-* / as uncovered free cells without mines around it
+* An empty space for uncovered free cells without mines around it

-* Numbers from 1 to 8 as uncovered free cells with 1 to 8 mines around them
+* Numbers from 1 to 8 for uncovered free cells with 1 to 8 mines around them

-* X as mines (only displayed if the player has uncovered a mine)
+* X for mines (only displayed if the player has uncovered a mine)

-* \* as uncovered flagged cells
+* \* for uncovered flagged cells

 ### Sample input and output: